sauravjadon/AP-STORE-DASHBOARD.png/README.md

 ---

 🌟 Features and Highlights
-Business Problem
+1.Business Problem
 AP Store wanted to understand their sales performance and customers but lacked a consolidated reporting tool.

----

-Goal of the Dashboard
+2.Goal of the Dashboard
 To create an interactive Excel dashboard that:
 • Tracks sales and orders
 • Shows top states and customer segments
 • Analyzes age and gender contribution
 • Highlights platform and category performance

----

-Walkthrough of Key Visuals
+3.Walkthrough of Key Visuals
 • Sales vs Orders (Combo Chart) – Trend comparison
 • Orders by Gender (Pie Chart) – Contribution of men vs women
 • Top 10 States (Bar Chart) – Regional sales strength